armin-fx/BandedScad/doc/object.md

 Rounded edges [^][contents]
 ---------------------------

+This section is split in 2 parts:
+- Modules and functions to create different configurable edges to add or remove from objects.
+- Existing modules which are extended with fillet edges.

 #### Repeating options: [^][contents]

 - `type`
+  - describe the type of the fillet edge
+    - as value: set the same type for all edges
-  - specify, which chamfer type should be used for the edge
+    - as list:  set the chamfer types of the respective edge individually
+  - chamfer types:
     - `0` = no chamfer (default)
     - `1` = rounding
     - `2` = chamfer
-- `type_xxx`
-  - a list with specification of the chamfer types of the respective edge
-  - if set a value instead a list, all described edges get the same type of the value
-  - there will be more options on some modules, where `xxx` specify the name of a group of edges.\
-    for example on a cube:
-    - `type_bottom` - all 4 edges on the bottom
-    - `type_top`    - all 4 edges on the top
+  - the count of edges depends on the figures
+    - `cube()`   has 12 edges
-    - `type_side`   - all 4 edges on the side
+    - `square()` has  4 edges
-  - every edge can get his own chamfer, an entry `-1` will use the common value from `type`
+- `edges`
-- `r` - parameter of the chamfer, depending on the type
+  - describe the parameter of the chamfer from each fillet edge, depending on the type
-  - radius on rounded edges
+    - a numeric value set the same value for all edges
-  - width of the chamfered edge
+    - a list set the value of each respective edge individually
-- `edges_xxx`
-  - a list which specifies which edges should be chamfered
+  - possible values for an edge:
     - `0`         = not chamfered
-    - `1` = chamfered
-    - other number = radius or width will be increased by this number
+    - greater `0` = radius or width of the chamfered edge
+  - the count of edges depends on the figures, the size and the positions of the respective edge in the list are the same like in parameter `type`
+- `corner`
+  - describe which corner should be chamfered
-  - if set a numeric value instead a list, all described edges get the same value
+    - a numeric value set the same value for all corners
-  - there will be more options on some modules, where `xxx` specify the name of a group of edges.\
+    - a list set the value of each respective edge individually
-    for example on a cube:
+  - possible values for a corner:
-    - `edges_bottom` - all 4 edges on the bottom
-    - `edges_top`    - all 4 edges on the top
-    - `edges_side`   - all 4 edges on the side
-- `corner_xxx`
-  - a list which specifies which corners should be chamfered `0` = not chamfered
+    `0` = not chamfered
     `1` = chamfered
-  - if set a value instead a list, all described edges get the same value
-  - there will be more options on some modules, where `xxx` specify the name of a group of edges.\
-    for example on a cube:
-    - `corner_bottom` - all 4 corners on bottom
+  - the count of corners depends on the figures
+    - `cube()`   has 8 corners
-    - `corner_top`    - all 4 corners top
+    - `square()` has 4 corners

-Location of the edges specified on the lists for example on a cube:
+_Location of the edges specified on the lists_
+_for example on a cube:_
 ```

     7 +---------+ 6